mblaszczykowski/Object-Oriented-Programming-project/README.md

 # Object-oriented-programming-project
-> Final project for Object Oriented Programming subject in C++
+> Final project for Object Oriented Programming subject in C++ at Military University of Technology in Warsaw

 #### The main goal of this project was to use all of Object Oriented Programming principles and mechanisms and create an UML class diagram.